Special Requirements

 This requirement limits the spacecraft orientation to the specified range of angles for each observation in a survey plan step.

-ORIENT RANGE is specified by MIN-ANGLE and MAX-ANGLE values.
+V3 PA RANGE is specified by MIN-ANGLE and MAX-ANGLE values.

 Both MIN-ANGLE and MAX-ANGLE must each be between 0 and 360 degrees.

 In general, a larger range increases opportunities for scheduling.
-If necessary, it is possible for MIN-ANGLE and MAX-ANGLE to be equal, thus restricting scheduling to a narrow time window when observations at that orient are possible.
+If necessary, it is possible for MIN-ANGLE and MAX-ANGLE to be equal, thus restricting scheduling to a narrow time window when observations at that orientation are possible.

-ORIENT RANGE = MIN-ANGLE 1 TO MAX-ANGLE 1
+V3 PA RANGE = MIN-ANGLE 1 TO MAX-ANGLE 1

-ORIENT RANGE = MIN-ANGLE 2 TO MAX-ANGLE 2
+V3 PA RANGE = MIN-ANGLE 2 TO MAX-ANGLE 2

-ORIENT RANGE = MIN-ANGLE 3 TO MAX-ANGLE 3
+V3 PA RANGE = MIN-ANGLE 3 TO MAX-ANGLE 3

 Note for many observations, two angle ranges can have a 180 degree offset and still be schedulable.
 If this is possible (for greater scheduling flexibility), please specify the additional possible angles.
 It is also possible for the position angle region to be larger than 180 degrees